Rovinj Old Town with colourful houses on the Adriatic

 Rovinj

-A timeless Mediterranean jewel with colorful houses, cobbled streets, and romantic sunsets over the Adriatic
+A Mediterranean harbour town with colourful houses, cobbled streets and long sunsets over the Adriatic

 About Rovinj

-Once a small fishing village, Rovinj has evolved into a refined seaside destination known for its artistic spirit, relaxed atmosphere, and stunning natural surroundings.
-The historic old town is a maze of narrow alleys and staircases leading up to the iconic Church of St. Euphemia, whose bell tower dominates the skyline and offers sweeping views over the sea and nearby islands.
+Once a fishing village, Rovinj has grown into a refined Adriatic destination known for its art studios, Istrian cuisine and relaxed pace.
+A maze of narrow alleys and stone staircases leads up to the Church of St. Euphemia, whose bell tower dominates the skyline and looks out over the sea and the nearby islands.

-With its sunsets, stone streets, and artistic soul, Rovinj is one of the most atmospheric towns in Croatia.
+With its sea-facing sunsets, stone streets and strong artistic tradition, Rovinj is one of the most atmospheric towns on the Croatian coast.

 Why Visit Rovinj?